 Billfish such as sailfish and blue marlin are out waiting to be found, and white marlin and swordfish are less common yet still a possibility.

 Skip jack tuna, mackerel, and the exquisitely-colored mahi-mahi (dolphinfish) are a possibility year-round, as are sharks.
 Yellowfin tuna, blackfin tuna, and Wahoo are common catches for much of the year as well.

 Great barracuda of all sizes are abundant in the flats and open water surrounding the Turks and Caicos.

 As is the case with bonefishing in the Turks and Caicos, the common practice is to catch and release fish that won’t be eaten.
 Many of the popular restaurants on Providenciales are happy to prepare the catch.

 There are several great companies to choose from on Providenciales.
-Most vessels are modern deep sea sport boats in the 40-50 foot range from manufactures such as Hatteras or Bertram.
+Most vessels are modern deep sea sport boats in the 40-50 foot range from manufacturers such as Hatteras or Bertram.
 These comfortable yachts offer spacious fighting decks and air-conditioned cabins with relaxing salons and lavatories, for the perfect day on the water.

 Most of the sport fishing vessels have ample space, with room for 10-12 people.
 Everyone doesn’t have to be an angler either—the cruise and excitement of fishing is entertainment in itself.